-When deciding limits and setting return and liquidity targets the overall risk appetite, risk tolerance, regulatory requirements, rating targets as well as the structure and nature of the technical provisions are taken into account.
+When deciding on risk limits and setting targets, the overall risk appetite, risk tolerance, regulatory requirements, rating targets as well as the structure and nature of the technical provisions are taken into account.
 The Board of Directors decides on the Investment Policy at least once a year.
 The Investment Policy is supplemented with guidelines defining mandates, authorisations and the use of derivatives.